vendrhub/vendr-documentation/content/core/1.0.0/key-concepts/dependency-injection.md

 As well as the ability to register new dependencies, there are also times that we will want to be able to replace an existing dependency, such as the various Calculators available in Vendr.

-Where a feature is replacable, replacing that dependency is also achieved via the `composition` API
+Where a feature is replaceable, replacing that dependency is also achieved via the `composition` API

 ````csharp
 public void Compose(Composition composition)